ashley-skidmore/prison_to_profession/README.md

 # Capstone Project: Prison to Profession

 This project uses three datasets to explore occupational opportunities and demographics for formerly incarcerated individuals.
-Below are detailed documentation sections for both datasets used.
+Below are detailed documentation sections for all datasets used.

 ---

-## Dataset 1: ACS Microdata (acs_raw.csv)
+## Dataset 1: ACS Demographic Microdata (acsd_raw.csv)

 ### Data Dictionary